Exact Terms

 Model this builder as a statechart with an explicit transition table, guard conditions, draft persistence, idempotent submits, retry policy, and recovery paths for partial failure.

-Each pack covers a real "what do I call this?" situation.
-Browse them as crawlable pages, or filter the workbench by topic.
+Each topic covers a real "what do I call this?" situation.
+Browse a guide, or filter the term finder by topic.

 Full glossary — every term, one map.

-Crawlable glossary of every Exact Terms term.
-Visual direction, resilient workflows, UX mechanics, research language, and buyer messaging — all with plain meanings, prompt-ready phrases, and related paths.
+The full A-Z of every Exact Terms term.
+Visual direction, resilient workflows, UX mechanics, research language, and buyer messaging — all with plain meanings, handoff phrases, and related paths.

 • 63 expert terms